Can Dogs Be Allergic to Potatoes? Yes, and Grain-Free Is Why

 Prescription Hydrolyzed Diets

 For dogs allergic to potato plus other ingredients, prescription hydrolyzed diets achieve 85-95% success rates.
-Hill's z/d uses hydrolyzed chicken liver with rice — no potato, clinically proven efficacy (~$5-6/lb, prescription required).
+Hill's z/d uses hydrolyzed chicken liver with rice — no potato, documented efficacy in published case-series (~$5-6/lb, prescription required).
 Royal Canin HP uses hydrolyzed soy protein, also potato-free.
 Both break proteins into molecules too small to trigger immune responses.
 For more prescription options, see the best prescription dog food for allergies guide.

 For a full brand comparison, see the limited ingredient dog food comparison.